-But one thing I will never grow tired of is their bolo de bolacha (cookie cake).
+But one thing I will never grow tired of is the bolo de bolacha (cookie cake) at Jardim das Cerejas.
 This traditional Portuguese cake consists of layers of Marie biscuits and cream, and the vegan version at Jardim das Cerejas is heavenly.

-In addition to their original location in Chiado at No. 36 Calçada do Sacramento, they recently opened a second, larger branch at Rua Andrade Corvo 7B, near the Picoas metro stop.
+In addition to their original location in Chiado at No. 36 Calçada do Sacramento, they have also opened a second, larger branch at Rua Andrade Corvo 7B, near the Picoas metro stop.

 This place is run by two lovely Portuguese women who always have a warm welcome ready for customers.
 The prices are very reasonable, and the dishes are veganized versions of typical Portuguese cuisine, such as tofu à brás (a dish that is normally made with cod and known as “bacalhau à brás”).

 The menu changes each day and generally includes one main dish of the day and one quiche, as well as smaller dishes such as salads, soups and vegan sausages.

 I never leave here without ordering their famous chocolate cake, which is to die for.
 It’s at its best when served warm, so be sure to ask them to heat it up.

 Open Monday to Friday 12:30 pm to 4 pm and 7 pm to 9:30 pm.
 Dine-in by reservation only as there are only two tables.
 Take-away and delivery also available.

 This small and cozy eatery has recently opened up in Anjos, which is becoming a very vegan-friendly neighborhood of Lisbon.
 I highly recommend this vegan food and street art tour of Anjos and nearby neighborhoods.